nicholaslalor/Resume-Website/README.md

 # AWS Cloud Resume Challenge

 ## Overview
 In participating in the AWS Cloud Resume Challenge, I aimed to not only create a visually engaging resume website but also to deepen my knowledge of cloud computing and the practical use of various AWS services.
 This project allowed me to work hands-on with a broad range of technologies, enhancing both my technical skills and my understanding of cloud architecture.
+The project involved leveraging AWS services such as S3, CloudFront, and Lambda to build a scalable, serverless website.
+Additionally, I implemented a CI/CD pipeline using GitHub Actions to automate the deployment process and ensure quick updates to the website.

 ## Features
 - **S3 Hosting**: Hosted the static resume website on AWS S3, ensuring the site is scalable and cost-efficient.